 On iPad, you can also show the statistics bar by tapping the gauge icon in the button row:

-Finally, a little extra for desktop writers: On Mac there are also group statistics available.
-Just right-click a group and choose “Statistics…” from the context menu.
+On Mac, just right-click a group and choose “Statistics…” from the context menu.
 You can even select several groups or sheets at a time and do the same, letting Ulysses display their combined statistics.

 On iOS, swipe right on a group, tap "Detail", and check its statistics in the progress section.
 For displaying the combined statistics of various sheets, tap "Select" in the sheet list, and mark the sheets in question.
 The statistics counter will appear at the top of the sheet list.